 Same Day Voter Registration , also known as Conditional Voter Registration, is a safety net for Californians who miss the deadline to register to vote or update their voter registration information for an election.

-Eligible citizens who need to register or re-register to vote within 14 days of an election can complete this process to register and vote at their county elections office, polling place, or vote center.
-Their ballots will be processed and counted once the county elections office has completed the voter registration verification process.
+Typically, eligible citizens who need to register or re-register to vote within 14 days of an election can complete this process to register and vote at their county elections office or vote center.
+(In this election, because of the state holiday on February 15, 2021, the same day registration process will begin at the 13th day before the election and continue through the day of the election.)
+The ballots of these citizens will be processed and counted once the county elections office has completed the voter registration verification process.

 In some instances, an existing voter may update their political party preference or their residential address by submitting a written request form to the county elections official, instead of having to complete a full voter registration application.

-If a voter’s name is not on the list of registered voters at their designated polling place but they believe they are registered to vote, they may request a provisional ballot.
+If a voter’s name is not on the list of registered voters at their voting location but they believe they are registered to vote, they may request a provisional ballot.
 A poll worker will give them a ballot and a special envelope.
 After voting, they will place their ballot in the provisional ballot envelope and sign the outside affirming their identity and that they have not already voted in this election.
-Their provisional ballot is counted after their county elections official has confirmed that they are registered to vote and they did not already vote in this election either at another polling location or by mail.
+Their provisional ballot is counted after their county elections official has confirmed that they are registered to vote and they did not already vote in this election either at another voting location or by mail.

-Vote-by-mail ballots that are personally delivered to a polling place, vote center, county elections office, or a designated ballot drop-off location must be delivered no later than the close of polls at 8:00 p.m. on Election Day.
+Vote-by-mail ballots that are personally delivered to an in-person voting location, vote center, your county elections office, or a designated ballot drop-off location must be delivered no later than the close of polls at 8:00 p.m. on Election Day.

-If you are not sure your vote-by-mail ballot will arrive in time if mailed, bring it to any polling place, vote center, or a designated ballot drop-off location in your county or your county elections office no later than 8:00 p.m. on Election Day.
+If you are not sure your vote-by-mail ballot will arrive in time if mailed, bring it to any in-person voting location, vote center, designated ballot drop-off location in your county, or your county elections office no later than 8:00 p.m. on Election Day.